-Mr. Stephenson has over 23 years of laundry experience in the institutional laundry sector.
+Mr. Stephenson has over 24 years of laundry experience in the institutional laundry sector.
 Mr. Stephenson began his career with K-Bro in the Edmonton facility and has held many positions ranging from customer service to all aspects of production.
-In 2006, he made the transition to Operations Manager in our newly acquired Victoria facility and eventually became the GM of Victoria in 2010.
-Mr. Stephenson has recently assumed the GM role in Toronto in May of 2017 and is responsible for the day to day operations of our newly built facility in Mississauga.
+In 2006, he made the transition to Operations Manager in our newly acquired Victoria facility and eventually become the GM of Victoria in 2010.
+Mr. Stephenson assumed the role of General Manager of the Toronto facility in 2017 and is responsible for the day to day operation of our newly built facility in Mississauga.